 It is an arrangement by a financial institution, typically a bank, whereby a particular loan amount is sanctioned to the account of the borrower.
-The latter withdraws the balance as and when required.
+The latter withdraw the balance as and when required.
 However, the beauty of this mechanism is that the interest is chargeable only on the amount actually used.
 LOC is also known as the revolving credit.
 One can go on using the credit line if one replenishes the balance as he uses.
 Thus, the same account keeps on rolling over and over again.

 - Disadvantage: Line of credits have stringent qualification requirements.
 Only firms with good trading history, a satisfactory asset base, and a decent credit score can secure credit lines.

-Most simply put, invoice factoring means selling of your receivables to a factoring company for immediate cash.
+Most simply put, invoice factoring means selling your receivables to a factoring company for immediate cash.
 Any business involves an operating cycle.
 Therefore, there always exists a gap between the sales of goods to the actual receipt of payment.
 This may vary from 30 to 90 days or even more.
 Such cash crunches, even though temporary, can bring the smooth operations to a halt.

 - Advantages: Enables the company to improve its liquidity and carry on the operations without any hiccups.
 The application and approval process is also much smoother than other conventional options.

 - Disadvantages: The customers are intimated of such arrangements via a Notice of Assignment.
 This may taint the trust and fiduciary relationship between the firm and its customers.
 An alternative to factoring is invoice financing.
-Like factoring, financing also facilitates immediate release of funds.
+Like factoring, financing also facilitates the immediate release of funds.
 However, the firm retains control over the receivables.
 Therefore the customers remain unaware of any such arrangement.

 - Disadvantage: Credit rating plays a crucial role.
-Firms with poor ratings or start up’s and newer businesses shall have to bear the burden of hefty down payments due to unsatisfactory ratings.
+Firms with poor ratings or start-ups and newer businesses shall have to bear the burden of hefty down payments due to unsatisfactory ratings.
 The interest rates and terms of the loan may also be stringent depending on the credit score.

-- Advantages: Micro-lenders often act as mentors and provide valuable technological and intellectual know how to borrowers.
+- Advantages: Micro-lenders often act as mentors and provide valuable technological and intellectual know-how to borrowers.
 This serves as a boon to business owners who work in challenging environments.